csbl-usp/NIPT/README.md

       list4.7447228-7447353
       ```

   - Call the script 1000G.pl (inside the NIPT folder).
-The microhaplotype number has to be sequencial and two numbers (01, 02 ...).
     ```
     ./1000G.pl -v 1000G_test/VCF/vcf_name -m 1000G_test/MICRO/list_name -n microhaplotype_number
     ```
+    Obs: The microhaplotype number has to be sequencial and composed of two numbers.

   - The output is a file named MXX_meta_file.txt (where XX = microhaplotype_number).

   - Put the file MXX_meta_file.txt in the folder **Haplotypes**.